 ‘PRETEND’ READ

 Ask your child to ‘read’ favourite books to you.
 Encourage them to hold the book and turn pages themselves, telling the story in their own words (using pictures and memory to help).
-‘Pretend’ reading develops fluency, expression, comprehension, and confidence.
+‘Pretend’ reading develops fluency, expression, comprehension, and confidence –it’s one of our favorite reading tips for preschool parents.

 BRING A BOOK